pavkalfantis/dataquest/README.md

 ## Dataquest Project Solutions

-This repository is a series of notebooks that show solutions for the projects at Dataquest.io.
+This repository is a series of notebooks that show the projects I have worked on Dataquest.io